 🔎 London Marathon spectating – recommended viewing spots:

-Miles 9 and 11 are within 800 metres of each other providing an opportunity to see the runners twice on a relatively quiet part of the course.
-Nearest stations, Canada Water underground and Surrey Quays DLR.
+Miles 9 and 11 are within 800 metres of each other providing an opportunity to see the runners twice (if you are quick!) on a relatively quiet part of the course.
+Nearest stations, Canada Water underground (Jubilee line) and Surrey Quays DLR.
+From Mile 9/11 it’s one stop (going under the River Thames) on the Jubilee line – travel time approximately 10 minutes – to Canary Wharf and Mile 15/18 below.
+Note: Canada Water station can be temporarily closed for entry while the race is ongoing to allow spectators already on the platforms to depart the station.

 Be aware that on the busiest areas of the course spectators can be several deep on the barriers.
 This makes it difficult to get a clear view of the runners unless you arrive early to secure a place.
 These areas include Greenwich town centre and Cutty Sark, Tower Bridge and from mile 24 on the Embankment to the finish on The Mall.